qudratyunusov/qudratyunusov/Roadmap.md

 This is a non-exhaustive list of current goals made possible with the support of our generous [patrons](https://www.patreon.com/Nekotekina).

 ## Short term goals
-* Rebuild LLVM cache for the firmware after its installation.
-(Nekotekina)
 * Fix parent of root in VFS.
 (Nekotekina)
 * Remove obstacles for ASLR support.
 (Nekotekina)
 * Improve PPU LLVM recompiler compatibility and speed.
 (Nekotekina)